-Our jeans are PETA-Approved Vegan certified, this confirms that they are made without the use of any animal products.
-Panama Trimmings Srl is an Italian label maker, who are focused on reducing their environmental footprint.
+Our jeans are PETA-Approved Vegan, which certifies that they are made without the use of any animal products.
+Our Jacron brand patches are a sustainable vegan alternative to leather, made from cellulose and are Standard 100 OEKO-TEX® certified.
+Panama Trimmings Srl is an Italian label maker, who is focused on reducing their environmental footprint.
 They make all their products within their own factory, located in the Veneto region of Italy which is run on solar power, a renewable energy source.
-Our Jacron brand patches are a sustainable vegan alternative to leather, made from cellulose and are Standard 100 OEKO-TEX® certified.

 YKK is dedicated to sustainability, they have implemented annual internal audits of each of their factories globally, for regular evaluations of sustainable practices.
 They are also continually focused on improving all areas of the business including the management of quality, health and safety as well as environmental management.

 Our Tote bags are PETA-Approved Vegan and are made from 100% organic cotton certified by Global Organic Textile Standard (GOTS).
 To obtain this certification, the cotton must meet specific social and environmental criteria as well as comply with toxic chemicals tests.
 Our tote bags are ethically manufactured solely using renewable energy including wind and solar power.

 Origin: Sydney, Australia

 Our swing tags that come with each pair of jeans, are made from 100% recycled paper.